 At the request of the Clerk (PCO), PRI designed and delivered the canada@150 Project. canada@150 trained 150 new public servants in scanning and foresight.
 They looked at how Canada could change by 2017 (in preparation for Canada’s sesquicentennial), and what it might mean for the public service.
 This resulted in an expressed desire to increase foresight capacity in the public service.

-PRI shifted from a traditional think tank into a foresight center, and became Policy Horizons Canada (Horizons).
+PRI shifted from a traditional think tank into a foresight center, and became Policy Horizons Canada (Policy Horizons).

-In addition to foresight, Horizons’ mandate expanded to include behavioural insights and experimentation.
-Horizons published MetaScan 4 – The Future of Asia: Implications for Canada.
+In addition to foresight, Policy Horizons’ mandate expanded to include behavioural insights and experimentation.
+Policy Horizons published MetaScan 4 – The Future of Asia: Implications for Canada.